bazgear/generative_ai_with_langchain/README.md

 ## Contributing
+Authenticate locally in the container for Google services gcloud auth application-default login

+## Contributing

 If you find anything amiss with the notebooks or dependencies, please feel free to create a pull request.